devoli170/playground/journal/december-2020.md

 - skaffold looks nice to speed things up.
 But right now I don't need more yaml engineering in my life.
 Hmmm... will reconsider once i'll create services.
 - [Oh][13] ... ah yes "We can solve any problem by introducing an extra level of indirection." -David Wheeler.  -> Like another layer of abstraction, on more reverse-proxy or yaml tool.

+# December 24th - 31th

+Not much going on over the holidays.
+I cross tested the wsl image from one machine in another and it worked on first try.
+It is pretty usefull so I copied the 4GB tar file to my NFS :)
+I did play around with Prometheus on my raspi which i originally intended to use for k3s.
+Additionally i wrote a small GPIO exporter in golang using these deps:
+[prometheus][14] and [go-rpio/v4][15].
+It's in a private repo as it's using some bad hardcoded stuff for now.

 [1]: https://www.youtube.com/watch?v=RyXL1zOa8Bw&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D